Skip to content

 }

-This structure makes it trivial to calculate your NPS score or find all negative sentiment across any source.
+This structure makes it trivial to calculate your NPS score or analyze feedback trends across any source.

 FieldTypeRequiredDescription